-- 1 The CSD cannot be accessed. - The CSD is being used by another CICS system and is not configured for sharing.
+- The CSD cannot be accessed. - The CSD is being used by another CICS system and is not configured 4 for sharing. - Insufficient VSAM strings (CSDSTRNO system initialization parameter 5 value) are available to run the EXEC CICS CSD command.

-The user associated with the issuing task is not authorized to use this command.
+100 The user associated with the issuing task is not authorized to use this command.